 So my original intention was to talk to a few vendors, pick their brains on do’s and the dont’s.
 And why that car was worth so much more than that over there.
 I know the make and model has a lot to do with the prices but what else I asked him.
-The more electronics that are built inside each train engine, that what makes or breaks a price, and of coerce the manufacture.
+The more electronics that are built inside each train engine, that what makes or breaks a price, and of coerce the manufacturer.

-Walking up and down all the isles I noticed how exited everybody was.
+Walking up and down all the isles I noticed how excited everybody was.
 The energy you could cut with a knife.
 I don’t think it had anything to do with that spring is around the corner, or, even because it was a nice day outside.
 It was the excitement, the fun of the model trains and all the people that are here felt it.

-Reader wrote … Well, if one is going to partake of the model railroading hobby they have to collect cars; otherwise there would be no trains to run on the railroad….it’s almost like asking a fisherman why he buys lures.
+Reader wrote … Well, if one is going to partake of the model railroading hobby they have to collect cars; otherwise, there would be no trains to run on the railroad….it’s almost like asking a fisherman why he buys lures.

 Did you know you can buy any and all parts and pieces for this setup?
 Everything your little heart desires, everything but, imagination, (that you have to bring).

 Nothing that you couldn’t imagine, nothing you couldn’t purchase/ buy to make these train set up as real as the big ones outside.
 You can buy or make your own CN Rail decals, Canadian Pacific Railway Decals”.
 All hallmark decals for every railroad in the world.
 And the best part, you put your blood sweat and tears into it.

 “I put that together”.
 And they have every right to bragging rights.

 I round my last corner and then I’m outa here.
 This fella comes over and said, “you look like the type a guy that should be going to this upcoming spring train show”.